Mason-Lin/practice/sop/big-o-guess.md

     the best data structure.
 -   Pattern 10: If the problem involves a LinkedList and we can't use extra space, then use Fast & Slow Pointer approach.

+# Tips

+## If input array is sorted then

+-   Binary search
+-   Two pointers

+## If asked for all permutations/subsets then

+-   Backtracking

+## If given a tree then

+-   DFS
+-   BFS

+## If given a graph then

+-   DFS
+-   BFS

+## If given a linked list then

+-   Two pointers

+## If recursion is banned then

+-   Stack

+## If must solve in-place then

+-   Swap corresponding values
+-   Store one or more different values in the same pointer

+## If asked for maximum/minimum subarray/subset/options then

+-   Dynamic programming

+## If asked for top/least K items then

+-   Heap
+-   QuickSelect

+## If asked for common strings then

+-   Map
+-   Trie

+## Else

+-   Map/Set for O(1) time & O(n) space
+-   Sort input for O(nlogn) time and O(1) space